JieArr/IT-Projects-/README.md

-This repository is for the projects for it course
+This repository is for the submission of my CSS Responsive activity.